What happens to a tooth when it gets a cavity? And why?

 These bacteria are protected from the diluting effects of liquids and saliva.
 Their exudates can be quite aggressive quickly eroding enamel and dentin.
 A cavity typically looks like a dark spot on the tooth and is surrounded by a discolored often brownish area.
 Once the acid succeeds in eroding the outer layer of enamel, the inner softer layer of dentin is degraded ultimately causing the formation of a larger cavity.
 At this point, the decay spreads rapidly deeper into the tooth.

 To prevent the progress of decay deeper into the tooth, affected tooth material must be removed and the tooth will need to be filled.
 It is essential to prevent the further progress of decay into the nerve canal area as this can lead to more serious problems such as infection or abscess.

 Sometimes a filling may also be needed to replace or repair an old worn down existing filling or simply to fix a chipped tooth.

 It is important for your overall health to get a tooth repaired as soon as you can, as discomfort, pain and eventual tooth loss can result.
 A rapid restoration is often more cost effective than waiting and encountering the costs associated with more invasive restorative procedures.

 Composite fillings are the most popular filling material because they can be made to match your existing tooth shade and are solidly bonded or glued to the tooth.
 Composite fillings consist of tiny plastic and glass particles.

-Once an area of tooth decay has been removed a cleansing gel is applied.
+What to expect during a tooth filling process: Once an area of tooth decay has been removed a cleansing gel is applied.
 This is followed by the application of a bonding solution.
 The next step involves the use of a composite filling material.
-Once in place, a few seconds of exposure to a high intensity blue light hardens the composite.
-Finally the filling is checked to insure the proper shape and natural look, it is polished and the job is complete.
+Once in place, a few seconds of exposure to a high-intensity blue light hardens the composite.
+Finally, the filling is checked to insure the proper shape and natural look, it is polished and the job is complete.